Sudneo/dockerfile-audit/README.md

 - [ ] Parsing in stages could lead to better results.
 For example, first parse all ENV variables, replace the value of the declared variables everywhere, and then proceed with parsing.
+- [ ] RUN/CMD/ENTRYPOINTS command are harder to parse.
+If a package is installed and then removed, the search will find 2 matches, while the package is correctly removed.
+Implementing RUN/CMD/ENTRYPOINT specific parsing might allow to find out if package is installed and then removed.

 ToDo: